blackary/neat-starter/src/posts/daily/fri-dec-12.md

 ### Prayer

 1. Praise God for His wonderful salvation in Jesus.
-2. Pray for the hearing of God’s word preached this Sunday.
+2. Pray for the hearing of God’s word preached this Lord's Day.
 3. Pray for a member of our church, for your family, and for a non-Christian friend/family member.